jihoojo03/UNet-CBAM_Keras/README.md

 <h2> CBAM: Convolution Block Attention Module </h2>

 <div>
-  CBAM proposes an architectural unit called "Convolutional Block Attention Module" (CBAM) block to improve representation power by using attention mechanism: focusing on important features and supressing unnecessary ones.
+  CBAM proposes an architectural unit called "Convolutional Block Attention Module" (CBAM) block to improve representation power by using attention mechanism: focusing on important features and suppressing unnecessary ones.
 This research can be considered as a descendant and an improvement of "Squeeze-and-Excitation Networks".  (https://arxiv.org/pdf/1709.01507) <br>
  </div>
 <div>
  <h3> Diagram of a CBAM_block <h3>